 In August 2023, the Credit Union completed an asset backed securitization (ABS), including retaining a beneficial interest in the auto loan securitization created through a certificate to the Credit Union from the special purpose entity (SPE) created in the transaction.
-At December 31, 2023, the fair value of the beneficial interest was approximately \$23.5 million.
+At December 31, 2024 and 2023, the fair value of the beneficial interest was approximately \$19,843 and \$23,539, respectively.